Career Opportunities with a Leading Family-Owned Vet

 Our puppy classes include a private orientation consultation, group classes (up to 6 participants per class) for 4 weeks and a private follow up consultation.

 There are training videos available to assist in class structure and content delivery, as well as one-on-one training with our current Delta Institute qualified trainer, Katie Bedrossian.
-Initial handover for the role will be held on Friday mornings, as Katie will still be working casually.
+There will be plenty of time for a thorough handover for the role as Katie is available to continue to run our Saturday classes until 30th August, 2025 (if required).
+Some of the initial training will be held on Fridays (between 9.30am-2.30pm), to tie in with Katie’s availability, but timing is flexible (minimum 3 hours).

 Regular behaviour meetings with a member of the Customer Care Team and one of our behaviour-focussed vets to discuss ideas, provide two-way feedback and improvement in the client experience and our behaviour services.